 The Golden Circle

-Named for it’s Golden glow first thing in the morning, the Gulfoss Falls have been visited by tourists far and wide for hundreds of years.
-The Gulfoss Falls form part of the Hvita River in south west Iceland, it is a wide three step staircase of waterfalls, respectively 11 meters, 21 meters and a final crevice which is 105 meters deep.
+Named for its Golden glow first thing in the morning, the Gulfoss Falls have been visited by tourists far and wide for hundreds of years.
+The Gulfoss Falls form part of the Hvita River in south-west Iceland, it is a wide three-step staircase of waterfalls, respectively 11 meters, 21 meters and a final crevice which is 105 meters deep.

 Make sure you also look out for Kerid’s crater lake, the World Heritage Þingvellir National Park and be sure to stop by the Strokkur Geyser with your camera poised and aimed.
-Every 6-10 minutes the geyser displays an impressive 20 meter eruption.
+Every 6-10 minutes the geyser displays an impressive 20-meter eruption.

 The Blue Lagoon

-Not only is the The Blue Lagoon one of the 25 Wonders of the World but it is the most photographed geo-thermal spas in Europe.
+Not only is the Blue Lagoon one of the 25 Wonders of the World but it is the most photographed geothermal spas in Europe.
 Silicon in the rocks turns the water a milky blue colour which is used to create a rich face mask for a spot of pampering whilst you lounge in the lagoon with the temperature staying around 38-40?.
 When you need a break from all that lounging around in the mineral drenched water, pop to the bar to enjoy a refreshing drink.

 Head to Ingólfsfjall Mountain to meet up with the locals . . . the Icelandic Horses that is.
-The Icelandic Horse is a shaggy maned, short legged and extremely tough little horse who has grown to adapt to its’ environment.
+The Icelandic horse is a shaggy maned, short-legged and extremely tough little horse who has grown to adapt to its’ environment.
 Individuals and families can hire the horses to go riding along River Gljúfulá and explore the smooth paths as you take in the beautiful scenery.
 You can fully expect to spot one of these little beauties on your children’s next Christmas List to Santa!

 If you rent a car in Reykjavik then take a trip to the east of the city to the historic and National Park of Iceland known as Þingvellir (Thingvellir).
 Well known for the Alþing (Althing) which is the site of the Parliament in Iceland from the 10th to 18th Centuries.
 Here you can explore the Þingvellir Church and stone shelter ruins.

 It’s also worth noting that Thingvellir is Iceland’s only UNESCO World Heritage Site.
 The Almannagja gorge is one of Iceland’s most well known and impressive features because it is part of the North Atlantic rift system which stretches to the South Pole in the Atlantic Ocean.
-At eight kilometers long it has been described as one of the most interesting places when you can see the effect of the tectonic plates drifting apart.
+At eight kilometres long it has been described as one of the most interesting places when you can see the effect of the tectonic plates drifting apart.